adambard/learnxinyminutes-docs/janet.md

 PEGs, macros, etc., but should give you a taste of what Janet is like.
 See the [Janet manual](https://janet-lang.org/docs/index.html) and the [Janet API docs](https://janet-lang.org/api/index.html) for more info.

+Also check out [Janet for Mortals](https://janet.guide/) for an in-depth ebook on Janet.